IO-Aerospace-software-engineering/Astrodynamics/README.md

             - Data
             - Templates

-5. For linux copy libIO.SDK.so to /usr/lib/
+5a.
+For Linux copy libIO.SDK.so to /usr/lib/
+5b.
+For Windows copy IO.SDK.dll at the same level of your executable.

 ## Use SDK